top of page

 Key International Tax Residency Rules You Need to Know

 International tax residency is governed by a patchwork of national laws, bilateral tax treaties, and multilateral agreements.
-Here are the most important rules and frameworks that affect cross-border taxpayers.
+Here are the most important rules and frameworks affecting cross-border taxpayers in 2026.

 The 183-Day Rule in International Context